Sample Complexity for Markov Decision Processes and Stochastic Optimal Control with Static Risk Measures

 \subsubsection{Risk-averse Policy Evaluation}

 Denote $\hat{\cR}^\pi_n$ as the risk \eqref{eq_risk_finite_horizon_soc} defined by $\hat{P}_n$, and $\hat{V}^{\pi, \theta}_{t,n}$ the corresponding value function in the augmented SOC $\tilde{\cM}_\theta$.
-We are first interested in the number of samples needed for $\hat{\cR}^\pi_n$ to be an accurate estimation of $\cR^\pi$.
+We are first interested in the number of samples needed for $\hat{\cR}^\pi_n$ to accurately estimate $\cR^\pi$.
 To develop the sample complexity result, we make the following assumption on the underlying SOC problem.
 The same assumption has also been made in \cite{shapiro2025risk} for nested risk-averse SOC problems.

-\begin{assumption} (i) The state space $\cS$ (resp. action space $\cA$) is compact with radius $R$. (ii) There is a positive constant $L$ such that
+\begin{assumption} (i) For each $0 \leq t \leq T$, the state space $\cS_t$ (resp. action space $\cA_t$) is compact with radius $R$. (ii) There is a positive constant $L$ such that

-for all $s, s' \in \cS$, $a, a' \in \cA$, $\xi \in \Xi$ and $t \in [T]$. \end{assumption}
+for all $s, s' \in \cS_t$, $a, a' \in \cA_t$, $\xi \in \Xi_t$ and $0 \leq t \leq T$. \end{assumption}